OphelieRutschmann/unet-fluorescence-segmentation/README.md

 # Vacuole Segmentation with U-Net

-Automatic segmentation of vacuoles in brightfield microscopy images using a U-Net trained using fluorescence-derived masks.
+Automatic segmentation of vacuoles in brightfield microscopy images using a U-Net trained with fluorescence-derived masks.

 ## Description